cloud-gov/cg-site/_docs/deployment/logs.md

 1. Check the time period in the upper right corner, since the default is "Last 15 minutes".
 You may need to expand that time period to hours or days.
 1. Check [cloud.gov status](https://cloudgov.statuspage.io/) to see if the the logs front end is under scheduled maintenance.
+1. Is your application writing logs to a logfile?
+Your application needs to emit logs to `STDOUT` or `STDERR` for the logging system to consume them.